MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-activities-investigate-script.md

 ---
 title: Investigate activities using the API
-description: This article provides information on how to use the API to investigate user activity in Cloud App Security. ms.date: 12/22/2020 ms.topic: how-to
+description: This article provides information on how to use the API to investigate user activity in Defender for Cloud Apps. ms.date: 12/22/2020 ms.topic: how-to
 ---